Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 understand, I think.
 Also, VBAT voltage will be above VCC.
 That seems to be ok according to the data sheet, I think.
 Also, maybe it would be better to stick a big capacitor on VBAT.
-A 220uF capacitor would last around 94 hours by my calculations.
+A 220uF capacitor would last around 94 hours at 5V, or 61 hours at 3.3v, by my calculations.
+That's the MAX31331, which uses 65nA on battery, and there will be leakage in the capacitor (and diode if not trickle charging) that will probably shorten the time.

 The PC104 connector is actually two connectors, a 64-pin (4x16) one and a 40 pin one (4x10).
 Need to figure out how to represent that.